SWaeldchen/swaeldchen.github.io/_posts/2022-08-12-Formal_Interpretability.md

 **TL;DR:**
 We present an overview of the current approaches and hurdles for formal interpretability:
 1. Feature Importance Attribution
-1. Shapley values and maximum mutual information
+1. Shapley Values, Prime Implicants and Maximum Mutual Information
-1. The modelling problem and manipulating explanations
+1. The Modelling Problem and Manipulating Explanations
-1. Computational complexity of these approaches
 <!--more-->

 <!--- *Written by Stephan Wäldchen.* -->